FlareSolverr/FlareSolverr/README.md

 |--|--|
 url | Mandatory
 session | Optional.
 Will send the request from and existing browser instance.
-If one is not sent it will create a temporary instance that will be destroyed immediately after the request is completed. headers | Optional.
-To specify user headers. maxTimeout | Optional, default value 60000.
+If one is not sent it will create a temporary instance that will be destroyed immediately after the request is completed. maxTimeout | Optional, default value 60000.
 Max timeout to solve the challenge in milliseconds. cookies | Optional.
 Will be used by the headless browser.
 Follow [this](https://github.com/puppeteer/puppeteer/blob/v3.3.0/docs/api.md#pagesetcookiecookies) format. returnOnlyCookies | Optional, default false.
 Only returns the cookies.
-Response data, headers and other parts of the response are removed. returnRawHtml | Optional, default false.
-The response data will be returned without JS processing.
-This is useful for JSON or plain text content.
+Response data, headers and other parts of the response are removed.

 Example response from running the `curl` above: